All comparisonsTask Managers

 Microsoft To Do

-ClickUp fails first because the tool assumes project planning before task entry.
+ClickUp fails first because it breaks when the tool assumes project planning before task entry.

 Verdict